KHanghoj/popgenteach/exercise2.md

 	# Next we plot the treemix results.
 	Rscript scripts/plot.treemix.R results/treemix
 ```
+If the server is slow, the treemix plot can be found [here](https://github.com/KHanghoj/popgenteach/blob/master/treemix.pdf)

 ### Questions ###
 Based on the treemix plot saved in `results/treemix.pdf` answer the following questions.